pagkly/Zed/Investopedia3/Operating Income Definition.md

 Operating Income Definition
 ## What Is Operating Income?

-Operating income is an accounting figure that measures the amount of [profit](https://www.investopedia.com/terms/p/profit.asp) realized from a business's operations, after deducting operating expenses such as wages, [depreciation](https://www.investopedia.com/terms/d/depreciation.asp), and [cost of goods sold (COGS)](https://www.investopedia.com/terms/c/cogs.asp).
+Operating income is an accounting figure that measures the amount of [[profit]](https://www.investopedia.com/terms/p/profit.asp) realized from a business's operations, after deducting operating expenses such as wages, [[depreciation]](https://www.investopedia.com/terms/d/depreciation.asp), and [[cost of goods sold (COGS)]](https://www.investopedia.com/terms/c/cogs.asp).

-Operating income_—_also called income from operations_—_takes a company's [gross income](https://www.investopedia.com/terms/g/grossincome.asp), which is equivalent to total revenue minus COGS, and subtracts all operating expenses.
+Operating income_—_also called income from operations_—_takes a company's [[gross income]](https://www.investopedia.com/terms/g/grossincome.asp), which is equivalent to total revenue minus COGS, and subtracts all operating expenses.
 A business's operating expenses are costs incurred from normal operating activities and include items such as office supplies and utilities.

 ### Key Takeaways